 Going South to North

-Prior to Eisenhower's Interstate Highway Act of 1956, US Highway 191 was one of the longest North-South routes across the western United States.
+Prior to Eisenhower's Interstate Highway Act of 1956, and even through today, US Highway 191 is one of the longest North-South routes across the western United States.
 Beginning in Arizona and ending at the Canadian border in the town of Loring, Montana, US 191 intersects and straddles much of our country's scenic backbone called the 'Continental Divide'.

-My favorite portion of this road begins 150 miles south of Yellowstone, as you decend the scenic vista atop the prairie just south of Boulder, Wyoming, about 20 miles south of Pinedale.
+A favorite portion of this road begins 150 miles south of Yellowstone, as you descend the scenic vista atop the prairie just south of Boulder, Wyoming, about 20 miles south of Pinedale.
 There you have an unfettered view of Wyoming's largest mountain range, the Wind Rivers, flanking the eastern horizon, while you pass by two of the state's premier trout rivers, the Green and New Fork.

 Pinedale has a tradition dating back to the early 1900s as one of the most prolific cattle ranching areas of the frontier west, and sports some of the largest ranches and cattle operations still in existence.
 With elevations 7000 ft. and higher, this sub-alpine valley is lush and green from mid May through July before warm summer temperatures dry area grasses.
 Besides seeing herds of pronghorn Antelope dozens strong, Angus and Hereford cattle dot the landscape for miles around, providing excellent opportunities for capturing images of the true American West.